 The Black Medic is a striking yellow wild flower that flourishes in hedgerows throughout the summer.
 I love the combination of its tight mass of petals in the flower heads with the scattered leaves in this design.

 The distinctive shape of the Teasel with their long stems and spiky heads was something I wanted to re-create in leather.
 I love their height and the way they blow and move in the wind.
 Created in luxury Italian leather, I love the wonderful contrast that is made by the flat of the leather and the sudden protrusion of the heads of these flowers.

 I have tried to capture the mass of small ringed petals that make up the head of the flower of the Dahlia.

-I like the way that this design looks almost like a texture of small confetti-like petals falling across it.
+I like the way that this design looks almost like a texture of small confetti-like petals.

 Many of these designs share their imagery with my more organic designs but with the lay-out being more structured.

 These designs have a beautiful rhythm of their own.

 Inspired by the short, tightly packed feather of a bird, I have given this design a geometric feel.
-I love the way the one, single curved element has been repeated to give the pattern a beautiful rhythm.
+The way the one, single curved element has been repeated give the pattern a beautiful rhythm.

 This design looks great with two colours of leather, as on the left, or with a shiny and matte combination, as on the right.